 Skip to content

-Table level check that detects if the number of columns in the table has changed since the check (checkpoint) was run the last time.
+A table-level check that detects if the number of columns in the table has changed since the last time the check (checkpoint) was run.
 This check retrieves the metadata of the monitored table from the data source, counts the number of columns and compares it to the last known number of columns that was captured and is stored in the data quality check results database.

 profile column count changed